The UPWalker Is The Original Upright Walker, But Is It Still The Best?

 Up Walker Video

-Lifewalker first introduced upright walkers to the mobility market back in 2017 with the release of the UPWalker.
+Lifewalker first introduced upright walkers to the mobility market back in 2017 with the release of the UPWalker walking aid.
 Infomercials and generous media coverage made it an instant smash hit.
 And thousands of happy customers were able to walk comfortably again, reporting less pain in their hands, wrists, backs, and joints.

 But the UPWalker has also been met with complaints that it’s too heavy, too large, or simply too expensive to be practical for most seniors.
 And with half a dozen new upright walkers hitting the shelves in recent years the question now is how does the original stack up to the new breed?